Magnetic geometry of M dwarfs in the southern PLATO field: Magnetic Doppler imaging

 \subsection{CD-35 2213}

 CD‑35 2213 is an M4 star with an estimated mass of 0.401~$M_\odot$ and a rotation period of approximately 1.94~days (see Table~\ref{tab:sample_prot_transposed}).
 CD--35~2213 is a binary system with an orbital period of approximately 2.5~years \citep{Bowler_2015,2014AJ....147...85R}.
 It is therefore reasonable to conclude that the secondary does not significantly affect our analysis.
 A comparison between the 2024B observations presented here and additional data obtained in 2025B (to be published separately) shows that the Stokes~V signatures are consistently associated with the primary component, with no detectable contribution from the secondary.
-We note that the presence of its binary companion affects the stellar characterisation and may lead to an over-estimate of $v \sin{i}$.
+We note that the presence of its binary companion affects the stellar characterisation and may lead to an overestimate of $v \sin{i}$.

 Thirteen observations were obtained between 9 November 2024 and 23 December 2024, covering roughly 23 rotations.
 While this phase coverage is therefore sub-optimal, spectra recorded over the different rotations indicate that the phase dependence of $B_z$ remains stable.
 The initial reduced $\chi^2$ of the Stokes V profiles was 1.78 and the final reduced $\chi^2_r$ was 0.90.
 The mean surface field of CD‑35 2213 is 191~G. CD‑35 2213 exhibits a mainly poloidal magnetic topology, largely dominated by a non-axisymmetric dipolar component, with a significant and mostly axisymmetric toroidal contribution (see Fig.~\ref{fig:carte_mag_CD-35_2213}).
 The poloidal component represents 79~\% of the total magnetic energy, with the dipole contributing 86~\% of the poloidal energy.
 The poloidal axisymmetric fraction is 12~\%, while the total toroidal fraction, which is significant, is 21~\%, of which 91~\% is axisymmetric.

 A preliminary search for surface differential rotation, limited by the sparse phase coverage of the observations, yields $d\Omega = -0.0263 \pm 0.0632$~rad~d$^{-1}$, with a corresponding equatorial period of $P_\mathrm{eq} = 1.9453 \pm 0.0063$~days for a reduced $\chi^2_r$ of 0.8986.
 Since $d\Omega$ is consistent with zero within the uncertainty, the rotation period was refined assuming no differential rotation ($d\Omega = 0$), giving $P_\mathrm{eq} = 1.9441 \pm 0.0072$~days.